vincent-peugnet/wcms/MANUAL.md

 #### Page list

+    %LIST%

 Sometimes, when you want to add links to a lot of pages, it can be way to long.
 This tool is here to help you generate list of links automatically.

 It use the same logic as the page filter.

+    %LIST?sortby=datecreation&order=-1&secure=0%

+*For example, this will print all public pages sorted by creation date in descending order.*

 When you are in the [home view](#home), ajust the filters using the [options panel](#options) to achieve the page selection you desire.
 Then select "filters" in the [menu](#home-menu), choose options you prefer and hit "generate".
 You can now copy and paste the code obtainded that way in one of the [elements](#markdown-elements) of a page.